Turkey warns Syria not to provoke regional crisis

 Anti-government activists say three unarmed civilians have died for every security force member killed since March.
 They say Syrian interrogators use torture to obtain confessions.

-(Additional reporting by Tulay Karadeniz in Ankara, Sylvia Westall in Vienna, Daniel Dickson in Stockholm, Dominic Evans and Laila Bassam in Beirut; editing by Ralph Boulton and Rosalind Russell)
+(Additional reporting by Tulay Karadeniz in Ankara, Sylvia Westall in Vienna, Daniel Dickson in Stockholm, Dominic Evans and Laila Bassam in Beirut, Louis Charbonneau in New York; editing by Rosalind Russell)